 We believe the most important step to reduce or eliminate a threat is by taking a proactive approach to security.
 Being proactive means educating yourself to threats and vulnerabilities, learning how to reduce your risk and protect yourself, and having a good contingency plan.
-Our security services include personal security, analyze and recommend best practices to secure your home computer or business network, employee and social engineering awareness, including security camera and network cabling (Cat 5/5e/6) installation services.
+Security services can include protection for business meetings, out of town visitors, custodial protection/visitation, surveillance detection including covert/overt personal protection.

 Additional security tips and information listed below.

 Security awareness should be more than a term, it should be a phrase taught to your children and a way of living life safely.
 The most important thing is to be aware of your surroundings no matter where you are, and no matter what you are doing.
 This immediately puts you in a position of confidence and power most often what a thief is looking to avoid, thereby making someone else a better target than you.
 When entering an unfamiliar place, take a moment to familiarize yourself and take note of any other people in the room, your position relative to other doorways and exits, crowds of people, skirmishes, noises, or things to avoid.
 This is basically the first step of a security company’s threat assessment in any situation, and while it may appear a little over cautious on a personal level, that is precisely what can keep professionals safe when traveling in dangerous areas.
 Not a bad habit for anyone.